-With the ribbon command Home | group Format | Borders you can completely surround cells with borders or add single lines to cells.
+You can use the ribbon command Home | group Format | Borders to completely surround cells with borders or add individual lines to cells.
 Gridlines (the lines between the cells) can also be applied here.

 Common border lines: Via the icon of the command group "Format"